Procurement Performance & Development

 Traditional and agile teams ultimately aim for the same result – a successful sourcing result.
 However, traditional sourcing uses slow legacy policies and processes involving pre-defined routine steps, heavy governance, safeguards, and extensive tracking.

 Agile sourcing processes are transparent and focus on delivering value rather than detailing how to take the next step.
-Each of the actions in a traditional sourcing process is still important.
-The agile approach loosens the order and ownership of these activities to significantly speed up the overall process.
+Each of the actions in a traditional sourcing process is still important, but the agile approach loosens the order and ownership of these activities to speed up the overall process significantly.

 Specific process steps could be skipped entirely based on their irrelevance or case-by-case procurement evaluation.
 The agile methodology requires context sensitivity and common sense.

-Scrum is an application of agile principles that relies on teams delivering broader entities in short sprint cycles.
-Sprint is a limited period when a team works to complete a set of assignments.
+'Scrum' is an application of agile principles that relies on teams delivering broader entities in short sprint cycles.
+A sprint is a limited period when a team works to complete a set of assignments.

 Working in sprints enables a feedback loop, continual improvement, and fast adaptation of plans with the change.
-In a sourcing context, scrum could be a program consisting of several RFPs or complex software agreement negotiations executed in sprints.
+In a sourcing context, scrum could consist of several RFPs or complex software agreement negotiations executed in sprints.

 Agile sourcing vs linear sourcing in procurement